Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

 Looking for something a little different from a Tenerife holiday in 2018/2019?
 Santa Ponsa is in the resort area of Calvia, alongside Paguera, Palma Nova and Magaluf, on the island of Mallorca, and, trust us, Santa Ponsa is not outshone by its rivals.
 With a duo of lovely beaches with pristine white sands and blue waters, lined with a long promenade of shops, restaurants and bars to check out, it’s considering a slightly quieter alternative to the go-go-go of Magaluf.
-Cheap flights to Mallorca and reasonably priced hotels right along the strip at Santa Ponsa, which prides itself on 300 days of sun a year, make this a great location for your summer holidays.
+Cheap flights to Mallorca and reasonably priced hotels right along the strip at Santa Ponsa, which prides itself on 300 days of sun a year, make a Santa Ponsa cheap holiday your getaway of choice this summer.

 (°C) Avg.
 High Temp

-Santa Ponsa offers up the Playa Santa Ponca, a large beach with a wide sandy expanse and beautiful Mediterranean Sea, blue and clear.
+Santa Ponsa offers up the Playa Santa Ponca, a large beach with a wide sandy expanse and beautiful the Mediterranean Sea, blue and clear.
 There’s also its sister beach, a much smaller expanse of sand called Pellicer Beach, sweetly named “Little Beach.”
 Santa Ponsa’s proximity to the other resorts along the Calvia coastline, like Magaluf, make it a great base from which to explore the other attractions in the area.
 Just up the coast, around 20km away, is the capital city of Palma, where you can visit the iconic Seu Cathedral, the majestic Bellver castle and explore the historical city.
 Santa Ponsa is a top beach destination, comparable to Tenerife with its clear seas and great, fine sand.
+You'll also find that cheap holidays to Santa Ponsa are readily available, with great deals on flights and hotels.

 Santa Ponsa has dozens of bars and restaurants along the beachfront and in the resort center.
 There’s, of course, the offering of Mallorcan cuisine, which includes dishes based mainly on pork, fish and vegetables.
 You can try Arros Brut, a traditional rice dish with meat and vegetables; Bunyols, a Majorcan equivalent to a doughnut (a great beach snack); Coca de Cuatro, a fluffy, moist cake (also great for the beach, or a picnic) and of course, the Spanish classic, tapas, which in Mallorca (it’s an island!) revolves around mainly seafood.
 Santa Ponsa is a popular tourist resort, so there’s also your typical touristy staples, such as steakhouses, restaurants selling British food (for those morning recovery fry-ups) and American style burgers and hot-dogs.
 There’s also Italian and other Mediterranean cuisines to try, too.